To Try

 For the Lentils

-• 1 cup (200g) dried green lentils (French lentils du Puy work well)
+• 200g (7oz) dried green lentils (French lentils du Puy work well)

 For the Sichuan Peppercorn Mixture